TheMrAI/TheMrAI.github.io/content/programming/voxon/part_3/index.md

 0.1% low: 1539.11
 ```

-Even only a million polygons is decent hit to performance.
+Even only a million polygons is a decent hit to performance.
+In the next chapter we will refactor the structures substantially,
+which is likely to provide us with even **mooarrr** performance!